phpDocumentor/phpDocumentor/docs/PSR.md

 be used in a DocBlock preceding a global variable's definition.
-To support previous usages of @global, there is an alternate syntax that applies to DocBlocks preceding a function, used to document usage of global variables. in other words, There are two usages of @global: definition and function usage.
+To support previous usages of @global, there is an alternate syntax that applies to DocBlocks preceding a function, used to document usage of global variables.
+In other words, there are two usages of @global: definition and usage.

-##### Definition
+##### Syntax for the Global's Definition

 Only one @global tag MAY be allowed per global variable DocBlock.
 A global variable DocBlock MUST be followed by the global variable's definition before